victordibia/llmx/README.md

 ]
 ```

-- Some good defaults: E.g. being able to use caching for faster responses.
+- **Good Utils (e.g., Caching etc)**: E.g. being able to use caching for faster responses.
 General policy is that cache is used if config (including messages) is the same.
 If you want to force a new response, set `use_cache=False` in the `generate` call.

 ```python
 response = gen.generate(config=config, use_cache=True)